Common Career Mistakes and How to Avoid Them

 Stagnation

-- Seek Mentoring: Find one who will provide guidance, collaborations, connections or highlight areas of improvement.
+- Seek Mentoring: Find an individual mentor who can provide advice, guidance, connections or highlight ways to improve.

-- Continue Your Education: Complete further courses, certifications or degree programs that are relevant to your field of work.
+- Continue Your Education: Complete additional courses, certifications or degrees programs that relate to your field of work.

 Negativity